Preparing for Breast Reduction Surgery

 What to Expect Before Your Surgery

-Preop protocols differ by surgeon, but there are some things that you can expect to do before surgery.
+Preop protocols differ by the surgeon, but there are some things that you can expect to do before surgery.

 First of all, prepare your home environment, or wherever you will be recovering.
 For instance, if you will be recovering at your friend or relative’s home, make sure everything is prepared while you are still able-bodied.
 Set up a table by the bed or recliner (many people say recliners are a better place to recover than a bed).
-Make sure there is a large water bottle or container, remotes for the TV, books you may want to read, etc. Also, a tip for easy access to your phone charger cord is to tape the end of the charger to the table top so that you don’t have to go fishing for it.
+Make sure there is a large water bottle or container, remotes for the TV, books you may want to read, etc.

 Secondly, the surgeon will typically ask that you don’t eat or drink for several hours before the surgery.
 This is because general anesthesia can cause nausea and constipation, so having an empty stomach reduces your risk of dealing with these side effects.